cloudera/hue/docs/sdk/sdk.md

 }
 </style>

-# Hue SDK Documentation
+# HUE SDK Documentation

 [TOC]

 ## Introduction and Overview

-Hue leverages the browser to provide users with an environment for exploring and analyzing data.
+HUE leverages the browser to provide users with an environment for exploring and analyzing data.

-Building on top of the Hue SDK lets your application interact naturally with Hadoop, as well as the other services offered by Hue.
+Building on top of the HUE SDK lets your application interact naturally with Hadoop, as well as the other services offered by HUE.

-By building on top of Hue SDK, you get, out of the box:
+By building on top of HUE SDK, you get, out of the box:

 + Configuration Management